 - giving full support to an industry-led initiative aimed at developing a suite of simple savings and protection products

-- making it easier for people to save for their retirement and helping them shop around when buying the annuity that will provide them with income at retirement
+- making it easier for people to save for their retirement and giving people the choice over how they access their pension savings

 - introducing a cap on the cost of payday loans